mdfloy22/mdfloy22_/quiz2.md

 Hercules was ordered by Eurystheus, who was the son of Sthenelus, to perform twelve labors.

 The brothers were violent Centaurs.
 Eurytion came to the wedding with his brothers.
-Eurytion came with his brothers, who were violent Centaurs, to the wedding.
+Eurytion came with his brothers, who were violent Centaurs, to the wedding.❌ **You've flipped the sentences: keep the first sentence as the independent (main) clause.**
 >Pronoun: qui
 >>Antecedent: his brothers
 >>>Case of Pronoun: nominative- noun, describing the brothers themselves